DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 ### `build_output(parsed_result)`

-**Purpose**: This method serves as a placeholder for generating the final output based on the parsed result from the Low-Level Module (LLM).
+**Purpose**: This method serves as a placeholder for generating the final output based on the parsed result from the LLM.
 By default, it returns the parsed result without any modification.

 **Arguments**:
 - `parsed_result`: The processed result that will form the basis for the final output.